adishavit/adishavit.github.io/_drafts/Brain Unrolling.md

 **Ranges are coming to C++20** and are an *amazing* new addition to the standard library!

 All the fabulous ranges we are getting are, in many ways, iterator objects and adaptors that provide the end-iterator in a standard mandated way (via `std::end()`).
 Their API is very similar to the APIs I presented above with the addition of support for `std::begin()` and `std::end()`.
+In fact, that's why `std::recursive_directory_iterator` mentioned above *is* a Range.

 I will not review the enormous power of ranges here.
 Instead, we'll only contemplate how Ranges may be implemented, and how we can create our own.